 Customers now expect you to be there for them on their preferred channels, and they’re the ones in the messaging driver’s seat.
 Businesses who wish to compete with the more forward-looking competitors in their fields have found that there’s really no option but to be present on every type of messaging app or channel, from text to chatbots to webchat to Google, Facebook and Apple Messaging; all the way to video chat and beyond.

 This isn’t quite as daunting as it might sound.
-Solutions such as Birdeye’s Unified Inbox allow businesses to talk to their customers via all the aforementioned channels, all in one centralized, easy-to-use dashboard.
+Solutions such as Birdeye’s Messaging allows businesses to talk to their customers via all the aforementioned channels, all in one centralized, easy-to-use dashboard.
 Why struggle to be constantly present in up to a dozen discrete apps or channels, when you’re easily able to be present in one place, with all of your messages appropriately tagged by source and easy to respond to in one session?
-No matter where customers are and what they’re using to communicate, users of Birdeye’s Interactions are talking to them through one unified inbox.
+No matter where customers are and what they’re using to communicate, users of Birdeye’s Messaging are talking to them through one unified inbox.
 That’s how we’ve worked to help our customers solve the messaging gap.